Marcosaurios/martian-robots/README.md

 Code challenge.
 Let's do it!

-`npm i` to install dependencies. `npm run start` to build and run the simplest example.
+`npm i` to install dependencies.
+`npm run start` to build and run the simplest example.
+`npm run check --in=inpat.txt --out=outpat.txt` to provide a custom input and output files.

 ## **Technologies used (why/how)**